HorizenOfficial/evm-documentation/docs/governance/01-overview/03-constitution.md

 &nbsp;&nbsp;&nbsp;<h4>&nbsp;&nbsp;&nbsp;g.
 Vote</h4>

 Now that your ZenIP/EONIP has been approved for voting, it will go to a live Snapshot vote.
-Voting can be accessed at this link: [Coming Soon].
+Voting can be accessed at [Snapshot](https://snapshot.org/#/horizenfoundation.eth).
 As a $ZEN tokenholder, you can participate in this Snapshot voting.

 ZenIPs/EONIPs are divided into two main categories, that each have their own requirements for adoption subject to a vote, in addition to the above requirements for drafting and submitting the proposals before they are put to a vote.